How can I calculate my payroll? New to payroll processing in Canada?

 How much do taxes take out of my pay cheque?

-The amount of tax deducted from a pay cheque, aside from CPP and EI - known as income tax - varies based on where an employee lies on the federal and provincial tax bracket.
+The amount of tax deducted from a pay cheque, aside from CPP and EI is known as income tax.
+In Canada, this tax varies based on where an employee lies on the federal and provincial tax bracket.
 Tax bracket is determined by the taxable income and there are currently five federal income tax brackets.
 Provincial tax varies by province.

 How do I calculate Québec Pension Plan (QPP)?